Raising Prices Substantially Increases Your Profits

 The Raising Prices Conversation

 Ready to raise your prices?
 Then focus on delivering great value.
-An effective sales process highlights what’s in it for them.
+An effective enrolling process highlights what’s in it for them.
 Do this and your ideal client will happily pay your rates.

 Yes, raising prices is uncomfortable.
 Base your fees on your expertise, rather than your time.
 Remember, when you connect with your value then others will value what you offer.